department-of-veterans-affairs/vets-design-system-documentation/src/_about/developers/contributing.md

 - Keep PRs tightly focused
 - Keep the review process short

-Be sure to follow the steps outlined in the [Getting Started](/about/developers/contributing#getting-started) section above and submit your pull request when its ready.
-You can reach out to the #platform-design-system Slack channel with any other questions.
+Be sure to follow the steps outlined in the [Getting Started](/about/developers/contributing#getting-started) section above and submit your pull request when it's ready to be reviewed by the Design System Team engineers and designers.
+You can reach out to the #platform-design-system Slack channel with questions.

 ## Contributing new components

 This section details how to contribute new components.
 If you haven't read it already, refer to the [contributing to the design system]({{ site.baseurl }}/about/contributing-to-the-design-system) page for more information about the full process.
 If you're unsure if you're ready to start creating a new component, make sure you've gone through the [experimental design process details]({{ site.baseurl }}/about/contributing-to-the-design-system) first.

-Reach out to the #platform-design-system Slack channel with any other questions.
+Reach out to the #platform-design-system Slack channel with questions.

 ### General considerations